himanshup/473project1/README.md

 Git, Node.js, and Deployd.

 ## Installing
-Clone the repository (or download the zip file) and start Deployd:
+Clone the repository (or download the zip file), change into the directory, and then start Deployd:

 ```
 git clone https://github.com/himanshup/project-1.git